SimaDataScience/ResNet-50/README.md

 # ResNet-50
-## Implementation of AlexNet Network
+## Implementation of ResNet-50 Network
 The following is an implemenation of 'Deep Residual Learning for Image Recognition' by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
 It allows you to train a model with identical specifications to ResNet-50 on training and validation images saved in a specified directory.

 ## Basic Architecture